bassanilab/NewAnce/README.md

 ```
 -coD,--cometPsmDir <arg>           Comet psm root directory (required)

 Directory where Comet pep.xml files are placed.
-All pep.xml files under this directory and matching the -coRE regular
+All pep.xml files under this directory including sub-directories
-expression are considered for the analysis.
+and matching the -coRE regular expression are considered for the analysis.
 ```

 ```